mayankjain-sudo/RHEL-ImageBuilder/README.md

 # Procedure

-##Install the image builder and other necessary packages
+Install the image builder and other necessary packages by running below commands:
+  ## osbuild-composer - supported from RHEL 8.3 onward
+  ## composer-cli
+  ## cockpit-composer
+  ## bash-completion